OpenMendel/MendelImpute.jl/docs/src/man/painting.md

-# Chromosome painting
+## Chromosome painting

 The main function is the [paint](https://biona001.github.io/MendelImpute/dev/man/api/#MendelImpute.paint) function.
-It will convert the imputed haplotype segments into a list of percentages, which can be used for easy plotting.
-This illustration depends on **data preparation** above.
+For an imputed sample, it will convert **each haplotype segment** into a percentage indicating the segment's length in the chromosome.
+Then the list can be used for easy plotting.

+**Note:** this illustration depends on **data preparation** above.

-## Step 1: Choose your colors
+### Step 1: Choose your colors

 In this example, colors are arranged such that:
 + Blue ≈ European/American